-Who can Wear Winged Liner Almost anyone can pull off a winged liner look.
+Almost anyone can pull off a winged liner look.
 True, the more visible your upper lid, the more visible your liner, as it is here on cat-eye pro Vanessa Jarman.
-But don't let a less obvious lid stop you — you can surprise and delight with swish of liner (try it in colour!) every time you blink, wink or look down.
-Also consider the from-the-runway look Arianne demonstrates here.
+But don't let a less obvious lid stop you -- you can surprise and delight with swish of liner (try it in colour!) every time you blink, wink or look down.
+Also consider the from-the-runway look Arianne of GlitterGeek demonstrates here.

-What to Use I love a liquid liner pen, with a pointy-marker tip.
-One of my favourites is the Physicians Formula Eye Booster — yes, I've used it to apply winged liner successfully in the back of a cab.
+I love a liquid liner pen, with a pointy-marker tip.
+One of my favourites is the Physicians Formula Eye Booster -- yes, I've used it to apply winged liner successfully in the back of a cab.
 The brand has a new marker-tip pen you'll want to try, too.
-Also Stila All Day Waterproof Liquid Eye Liner and Gosh Intense Eye Liner Pen — all marker tips, brilliantly easy to use with excellent control.
+Also Stila All Day Waterproof Liquid Eye Liner and Gosh Intense Eye Liner Pen -- all marker tips, brilliantly easy to use with excellent control.
 Maybelline Eye Studio Master Precise Ink Pen Eye Liner has a super-fine tip, which is great for novices too.

 Cream or gel liners, such as Bobbi Brown Longwear Gel Eyeliner, Make Up For Ever Aqua Black, MAC Fluidline, Essence Gel Liner or Essence Stay All Day Long Lasting (cream) Eyeshadow ($3.99 each!) are also pretty easy to use.
 The trick there is finding the brush that gives you good control.
 Some will prefer MAC's 263 or 266 small angle brush; others will do better with a fine-tipped type like the 209 or 210.
 Brushes with short, firm bristles will help you control your application.

-And pencils are absolutely acceptable.
+And pencils are absolutely acceptable -- they're the easiest to use.
 Sharp, of course.
-And waterproof — winged liner needs to stay put perfectly to look good.
+And waterproof -- winged liner needs to stay put perfectly to look good.
 Urban Decay, Make Up For Ever and Covergirl make excellent no-budge liners (my kit is packed with them).
-Dab a layer of powder shadow over the liner for extra no-budge security.
+Dab a layer of powder eye shadow in a matching shade over the liner for extra no-budge security.

-Winged-Liner Variety Winged liner is a fairly versatile look.
+Winged liner is a fairly versatile look.
 A fine, discreet line and subdued flick is pretty and delicate, less obviously ’60s (Jil Sander).
 The cat-eye shape is sexy (Sophia Loren; Ruffian Spring 2012).
-A smaller flick — dubbed the "kitten” — hits between pretty and sexy (Dolce and Gabbana Spring 2012; get the Kitten-Flick how-to here).
+A smaller flick -- dubbed the "kitten" -- hits between pretty and sexy (Dolce and Gabbana Spring 2012; get the Kitten-Flick how-to here).
 Jonathan Saunders and Frankie Morello have that exaggerated ′60s flavour (on some girls it looked quite Amy Winehouse).
 Also loved the Kanye West look, above.

-The cat eye has a distinctly ’60s flavour, especially when worn with defined brows, false lashes and pale lips.
-Playing with shape — the width of the line, the length and size of the flick, and colour — keeps things fresh and now.
+The cat eye has a distinctly ’60s air, especially when worn with defined brows, false lashes and pale lips.
+Playing with shape -- the width of the line, the length and size of the flick, and colour -- keeps things fresh and now.
 And fun.
-Softer brows — or no brows — is less retro, and puts more focus on the liner and your eyes.
+Softer brows -- or no brows -- is less retro, and puts more focus on the liner and your eyes.